 The mural at the end of the open building is faded out but, still visible.
 It´s simply a little detail of History Tenerife.

 The lush gorge is used by local shepherds to graze their goats.
 Possibly, the Garachico fugitives brought goats with them as well.

 About 350 well preserved stone steps wind deep down to the roofless ruin.
 History of Tenerife seldom reports on dilapidated buildings.
 Perhaps, a structure that was there before helped to save lives.
 A fountain next to it still provides water, today.
 In fact a new water house next to it has been built by the municipality to honor the location.

 A lovely viewpoint above this Tenerife ruin of Los Realejos leads our eyes along the rugged green coast as far as San Juan de la Rambla.

 History Tenerife tells that Mencey King Bentor of the Guanches son of the Mencey King Bencomo who lost his life at the great battle of Acentejo in the second war of the conquest in 1496 had taken over from his father and retreated with two allies to his own main territory at Taoro in the Orotava Valley.

-The Castille conqueror De Lugo and his troops with the dreaded cavalry went in pursuit.
+The Castille conqueror the Adelantado De Lugo and his troops with the dreaded cavalry went in pursuit.

 Anyway, the whole of the area Los Realejos is said to have been swarmed by Spanish soldiers.
 The latter set up their little military camps called Realejos in Spanish, there.
 It came to the last battle.
 The Guanches defeated themselves very bravely with, sticks and stones.